-Eligard (leuprolide) is a man-made form of a hormone that regulates many processes in the body.
-Leuprolide overstimulates the body's own production of certain hormones, which causes that production to shut down temporarily.
-Eligard reduces the amount of testosterone in men or estrogen in women.
+Eligard overstimulates the body's own production of certain hormones, which causes that production to shut down temporarily.
+Leuprolide reduces the amount of testosterone in men or estrogen in women.

-To make sure you can safely use Eligard, tell your doctor if you have any of these conditions:
+To make sure Eligard is safe for you, tell your doctor if you have ever had:

 How should I use Eligard?